aulicksah/gritcoders-community-portal/README.md

 - Let’s utilize this platform to have fun and networking.

 INITIATIVE:

 If anyone wants to take initiative in contributing to the community you need to submit a document stating:
 1) About your intiative?
 2) Why or How did you come up with this initiative?
 3) How will your initiative benefit this community?

+PLAN:

+An android application will handle all the new announcements, updates, sessions and events taking place.